 - Sleep apnea

-Just like each patient’s teeth are unique to them, each case is different.
+Just like each patient’s teeth are unique to them, each individual case is different.
 Your specific treatment time and other factors in your treatment plan may vary depending on which teeth must be moved, and by how much.
 It can take longer to move some teeth than others due to their position in your mouth.

 Depending on your needs and preferences, removable custom clear aligners can offer an aesthetic and comfortable alternative to fixed appliances such as braces when it comes to orthodontic treatment.